Ziyatoe/DTUsimMI-Hoymiles/readme.md

 Issues can be reported on  https://www.mikrocontroller.net/topic/525778, but do not expect any answer immediately!!!

 As far as you know what you are doing, you can use this SW.
+AND READ THE THINGS BELOW BEFORE REQUEST SUPPORT:
 -
 - you need ArduinoIDE for this skecth! tested with arduino-ide 2.0.0-rc6 und 1.8.19
 - you have to configure your Arduino-IDE for ESP8266